MauriceNDS/minitalk/README.md

 # Minitalk

-## 💡 About the project
+## About the project

-> _The purpose of this project is to code a small data exchange program using UNIX signals._
+The purpose of this project is to code a small data exchange program using UNIX signals.

-## 🛠️ Usage
+## Usage

 ### Requirements